JohnLCaron/rlauxe/README.md

 For the ith ballot, define `A_wk,ℓj(bi)` as
 ````
     assign the value “1/(2*f)” if it has a mark for wk but no one else;
-    assign the value “0” if it has a mark for exactly one candidate and not Alice
+    assign the value “0” if it has a mark for exactly one candidate and not wk
     assign the value 1/2, otherwise.
 ````
 For polling, the assorter function is A_wk,ℓj(MVR).